Everything About the Cable Overmolding

 Thermoplastic Elastomers (TPE)

-What Are the Difference Between Pre-Mold and Overmold?
+What Are the Differences Between Pre-Mold and Overmold?

 In manufacturing, premolding and overmolding are both techniques that are molding one material over or around another.
 However, they serve different purposes and are used in different ways: